ExpC0/Coin-Sorter-Counter/README.md

 # Coin-Sorter-Counter
-Coin Sorter &amp; Counter is an academic project for the course entitled "CSE 3104: Peripherals and Interfacing Laboratory".
-By Ashfaqur Rahman and Md.
+Coin Sorter &amp; Counter is an academic project for the course entitled "CSE 3104: Peripherals and Interfacing Laboratory" By Ashfaqur Rahman and Md.
 Raduan Islam Rian

 # Descriptions